praveen-khm/real_lidarbot/README.md

 # Real Lidarbot

 ROS2 Foxy, running on Ubuntu server 20.04 on a Raspberry Pi 4, is employed in controlling a physical 2 wheeled drive vehicle.
-The vehicle is An RPLIDAR A1 sensor, Intel RealSense D415 depth camera are used for autonomous driving, obstacle avoidance and Simultaneous Localization and Mapping (SLAM) operations.
+The vehicle is equipped with an RPLIDAR A1 sensor and an Intel RealSense D415 depth camera are used for autonomous driving, obstacle avoidance and Simultaneous Localization and Mapping (SLAM) operations.

 (Work in progress)